moosetechnology/moosetechnology.github.io/moose-wiki/Beginners/moose-in-action.md

 self select: [ :each | each clientTypes isNotEmpty ]
 ```

-This leaves us with 14 classes that cannot be removed because they are still being used.
+This gives 14 classes that cannot be removed because they are still being used.

 ## Contributors